qsymmachus/dnd/2021-04 Carnivale Sewers/2021-04 Carnivale Sewers.md

 This room is filled with crates, barrels, and shelves full of bottles.
 Two workbenches sit in the center, and they've covered in the tools of potion-making – mortar and pestle, alembics, magical flames, and so on.
 Strange smells, stains, and vapors fill the room.

+One of the three __porticullis levers__ is on the east wall.
+Pulling this will open of of the three porticullis blocking passage to the __reservoir__.

 A male dwarf is working at the tables.
 He's wearing googles and a leather apron, and has a blonde beard.
 He freezes when you enter, setting a bottle he was examing on the table.
 "Who the fuck are you?" he asks gruffly.

 The dwarf is not here for conversation.
 He'll ask the players to get out, "or I'll stick yas", he states matter-of-factly, after pulling out a long stilleto from his belt.
 He doesn't answer any questions – "I ain't telling you nothing" – and will hold his ground unless the players start a fight.
 If they leave, he'll do nothing.
-If the players try to take anything from the room, he'll attack them.
+If the players try to take anything from the room, or pull the __porticullis lever__, he'll attack them.

 The Potion Dwarf
-  * AC 18
+  * AC 17
   * HP 75
-  * STR +2, DEX 0, CON +3, INT 0, WIS +1, CHA -2
+  * STR +2, DEX +1, CON +3, INT 0, WIS -1, CHA -2
   * Attacks: Stilleto, +4 to hit, 1d6 damage + 2; two attacks per round
   * Items: +1 Stilleto